Blockchain-Technology-Lab/consensus-decentralization/docs/contribute.md

 `{'<entity name>': <number of resources>}`, and creates a csv file of mapped data in the directory `output`.

-Finally, you should add support for the new ledger in the parser and mapping module scripts.
+Then, you should enable support for the new ledger in the parser and mapping module scripts.
 Specifically:

 - in the script `src/parse.py`, import the parser class and assign it to the project's name in the dictionary `ledger_parser`;